lgsoohoo/applab-minesweeper/README.md

-# README for Complete:Minesweeper! #
+# README for "AppLab Minesweeper"

+This project was originally created in 2017 [through Code.org's AppLab](https://studio.code.org/projects/applab/tlVlCyyQD-5K-N73aIa8oapXN9ZWgRpvqdrevAN8h2Y).
+It has been exported from Code.org so that the project can live on if/when Code.org shuts down or removes old projects.

-This is the README file for the Complete:Minesweeper! app.
+*This is the README file for the "AppLab Minesweeper" app.
 It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+For starters, here is some information about the other files in this folder.*

 The files in this folder contain everything you need to run your app: